-While competition from a new entrant, Sympli, is emerging, this ELNO has not yet started operations in NSW,1 and has undertaken only a few transactions in Victoria and Queensland.
+While competition from a new entrant, Sympli, is emerging, this ELNO has recently completed its first transaction in NSW,^b and has undertaken some transactions in Victoria and Queensland.
 Our modelling suggests that under current cost structures, the market is likely to remain concentrated.

-To develop competition in the eConveyancing market, the regulatory framework could be modelled on the competition framework for Cash Equity Settlement providers in Australia.
+To develop competition in the eConveyancing market, the regulatory framework could be modelled on the principles of the competition framework for Cash Equity Settlement providers in Australia.